pirl-unc/spearmint/README.md

 }
 ```

-This work builds on the MINT protein language model; please also cite the original MINT publication.
+This code builds heavily on the MINT protein language model as implemented in its [original codebase](https://github.com/VarunUllanat/mint); please also consider citing the original MINT publication.
 ```
 @article{ullanat2026learning,
   title={Learning the language of protein-protein interactions},